n8han/herald/README.markdown

 sbt 0.10.x
 ----------

-It's best to use this a global plugin so that it works with any of your projects and your forkers don't have to know anything about it.

 ### As a global dependency

 Don't put posterous-sbt in a project or else everyone that checks it